gjbex/Best-practices-for-scientific-computing/docs/syntax_vs_semantics.md

 # Syntax versus semantics

-"Syntax" and "semantics" are two terms we will use often in this trainging.
+"Syntax" and "semantics" are two terms we will use often in this training.
 Most of you are probably familiar with these concepts, but just to make sure, let's define them briefly.